c29r3/mina-how-to-start/how-to-start-eng.md

 `docker system prune -af` - will remove un-running containers and unused docker images
 `docker exec -it mina bash` - with this command, you can go to the command shell of the running container.
 In order not to write `docker exec ...` every time and execute commands directly in the container

+## Finding the cause of a container crash
+`docker logs mina --since "24h" | grep -A 20 -B 20 crash`
+or
+`docker logs mina --since "24h" | grep -A 20 -B 20 exited`

+`-A` - n string after the found string
+`-B` - n string before the found string
+`24h` - last 24 hours